WEBBOOK-packages/oc-mall-plugin/docs/development/core/order-model.md

 The `payment_hash` is presented to the shop admin on the orders backend page.

-### Display offline payment info in checkout mails
+### Display webbook payment info in checkout mails

 Any payment instructions are by default rendered in the confirmation mails via the `payment_state` mail partial.